Lalitha-Kalle/FlightsSearchService/README.md

     - City
     - Airport
     - relationship : City has many airports but airport belongs to one city (one to many)

+-src/seeders folder is used to put some starting values inside database npx sequelize seed:generate --name add-airports